 While the LinkedIn user experience is improving every week from your phone or tablet, I recommend you make changes to LinkedIn Profiles on the website from your desktop or laptop.
 This has greater functionality.
 Generally speaking, if you’re making changes to a LinkedIn Profile I recommend you have the settings changed so you’re not letting your connections know you’re making these edits.
 Please follow these steps to make sure you do not inform connections of LinkedIn Profile edits.

-When you click into the Privacy section, you then scroll down to the ‘Sharing profile edits’ section and select ‘No’.
+When you click into the Privacy section, you then scroll down to Visibility and choose ‘Share profile updates with your network’ section and select ‘No’.

 The 6 Key Components of a LinkedIn Profile